dsunshi/dsunshi.github.io/_posts/2025-08-10-RAM_ROM_Optimization.md

 ## Array Initialization

-A second example of how different compilers will generate different code (even with the correct optimization setting).
+A second example of how different compilers will generate different code (even with the "correct" optimization setting).

 The code
 ```c